MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-office-365-proplus-by-using-remote-desktop-services.md

 1. Create the operating system image:

-   - Follow the instructions to [deploy Office 365 ProPlus as part of an operating system image](deploy-office-365-proplus-as-part-of-an-operating-system-image.md).
+   - Follow the instructions to [Deploy Microsoft 365 Apps as part of an operating system image](deploy-office-365-proplus-as-part-of-an-operating-system-image.md).
 In Step 2 of the instructions, make sure that your configuration.xml file also includes the following line to enable shared computer activation:

    ```xml
    <Property Name="SharedComputerLicensing" Value="1" />